what to do when XP is no longer secure

 There is a Help and Support Centre, partly on the PC and partly on line.
 The Welcome tutorial is strengthened with sound and video

-XP can be installed alongside the old system in another partition or an upgrade can be bought.
+XP can be installed alongside the old system in another partition or an upgrade (from older OS) can be bought.
 Installation is straightforward but time consuming.

 A minimum of 128Mb RAM is required to run XP and, because of all the new features, PC's of over 400Mhz are recommended.
 1.5gb of disk space is also needed.
 An older machine would not be suitable.
 Buy new with XP installed.